 “Both artists are today appreciated far more than during their own lifetimes, but Frida Kahlo has perhaps entered the popular consciousness most widely.
 Partly as a result of this, Amrita Sher-Gil has at times been described as ‘the Indian Frida Kahlo’.
 As someone of Indian heritage, I wondered whether, instead, we could explore an alternative view: is not Frida Kahlo also ‘the Mexican Sher-Gil?’”

 It is not the first time Balbir Singh has interwoven dance with the world of painting.
 His Painting the Indian Gods invloved an artist painting live on stage alongside the dancers.

 Balbir is mindful of the fact that the current pandemic poses a significant challenge to developing the work.
 Yet he is upbeat and sees an opportunity to use the time doing things in a different way:

 “For me, as an artist, process is everything.
 When I come up with a new idea for a work, it is just the start of a journey that is creatively rewarding and often leads in unexpected directions.
 A finished show is the culmination of months of detailed research, conversations with partners, studio R&D sessions with the dancers, and interaction with musicians.
 For audiences, most of this is hidden beneath the surface and the only part the audience sees is the final production.
 So we want to capture this journey, and share it with audiences, so that they can really get under the skin of the work, even if – for now at least – live performances will be few and far between.”

-It’s a journey that we will be following closely in future issues of our magazine as Olga, Balbir and their international partners explore this rich creative seam together, ‘united yet apart.’
+It’s a journey that we will be following closely as Olga, Balbir and their international partners continue to explore this rich creative seam together, ‘united yet apart.’